-Rights of Passage I & II – CHW’s longterm transitional housing program, this program is geared for youth 19-24 who are actively engaging in activities to get their lives back on track such as: post secondary education, employment, or GED prep in CHW Career Pathways program.
+Rights of Passage I, II, III – CHW’s longterm transitional housing program, this program is geared for youth 19-24 who are actively engaging in activities to get their lives back on track such as: post secondary education, employment, or GED prep in CHW Career Pathways program.
 During their stay youth will engage in household management courses such as financial literacy, food wellness, and organization.

 Supportive Housing Program (SHP) – CHW’s longterm 5 year housing program for youth with an identifiable disability.
 SHP offers residence the special attention, love, and care that they may require on a day-to-day basis.